sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 To extract data from a sample document at a URL:

-1. add the following lines to your `index.ts` file: # TODO test this code sample
+1. Paste the following code into your `index.ts` file: # TODO test this code sample

 ```typescript
 const request = await sensible.extract({